Libs1/SoftwareControlledDrone.github.io/README.md

 H8 mini which is compatible with the code as it has the supported protocol.
 Kevin Libdan is responsible for acquiring the materials and as well as the assembly of the materials.
-Denis Stepanov is responsible for creating the Arduino sketch that would be compatible with the hardware.
-(This Hardware Section is due to change as soon as we have the drone binding successfully).
-(Developed by Denis Stepanov and Kevin Libdan)
+Denis Stepanov is responsible for creating the Arduino sketch that would be compatible with the hardware.(Developed by Denis Stepanov and Kevin Libdan)

-### 2.3.4 Application
+### 2.2.4 Application

 Software Drone Android Application is the software used to bind with the quadcopter, maneuver it and save data in MYSQL database using the readings from